SkynetLabs/skynet-docs/source/v4/index.html.md

 </aside>

 <aside class="warning">
-The SDKs are still partially under construction.
-Please see our <a href="https://hackmd.io/BFPWYyDfT6yalz0o_gipyw?view">status</a> document to see the level of feature support for each language.
+As of November 2021 the SDKs are still under heavy construction.
+Use the JS libraries for the best experience.
 </aside>

 ## Tutorial